 Populations of interacting species are called communities.
 Birds that do the same kinds of things – fill similar niches – comprise a guild (leaf-gleaners guild, fish-eater guild, bark-prober guild, etc.).

 In their habitats, birds deal with three major factors: competitors, vegetation structure, and trophic levels.
 Vegetation structure is the best predictor of avian diversity.
-See also Geography Lecture and Geography Page.
+Also see the Biogeography Page.

 Birds of same species or sometimes of different species will compete to some extent with each other.
 Since no two species can occupy the same niche, the numbers of similar species in a habitat are limited.
 Birds, and other organisms, have evolved ways to lessen competition in various ways: